zijun-zhao/deeplearning.ai/COMS4111/Lecture7_Wrap_up.md

 | 4 | K |

-By natural join, it will use the coloumn in common:id to combine the two
+By natural join, it will use the column in common:id to combine the two
   * **#(colors⨝fruit)≤#(Fruits)\*#(Colors)**
       * The equal happens when cross join: match every possible pair